hungly/Pacman/README.md

   The classic Pacman game, with level editor and individual AI for each of the 4 ghosts.
 This program is the assignment for "Programming Techniques" course (COSC2451) at RMIT International University Vietnam.

+  This is the 1st assignment, which involves create a level editor only.
+The program use a command line inteface

 Third party resources:

   NCURSES